ravinderjangra/safe_app_csharp/README.md

 ## License

 This SAFE Network library is dual-licensed under the Modified BSD ([LICENSE-BSD](LICENSE-BSD) https://opensource.org/licenses/BSD-3-Clause) or the MIT license ([LICENSE-MIT](LICENSE-MIT) https://opensource.org/licenses/MIT) at your option.

+## Contributing

+Want to contribute?
+Great :tada:

+There are many ways to give back to the project, whether it be writing new code, fixing bugs, or just reporting errors.
+All forms of contributions are encouraged!

+For instructions on how to contribute, see our [Guide to contributing](https://github.com/maidsafe/QA/blob/master/CONTRIBUTING.md).